wbthomason/packer.nvim/README.md

 config = {
   profile = {
     enable = true,
-    threshold = 1 -- the amount in ms that a plugin load time must be over for it to be included in the profile }
+    threshold = 1 -- the amount in ms that a plugin's load time must be over for it to be included in the profile }
 }
 ```